 That promise brings us joy, relief, and comfort.

-•James tells us we should “consider it pure joy, my brothers, whenever you face trials of many kinds because you know that the testing of your faith develops perseverance.”
-(1:2-3) We can experience joy in trials when we turn them into times of learning and growth.
+•James tells us we should “consider it pure joy, my brothers, whenever you face trials of various kinds because you know that the testing of your faith develops perseverance.”
+(1:2-3) We can experience joy in difficult circumstances when we turn them into times of learning and growth.

 Instead of saying “why me?” in these times, try asking God what you can learn from the situation, and what direction He wants you to go.